 So I did.

 Between Shades of Gray was my first published novel and was inspired by my father who escaped from Lithuania when he was a young boy.
 I cried a lot while writing the book and will probably get teary discussing it with you.
 I am intensely proud to be Lithuanian, even if that means I have a name no one can pronounce.
-In a shocking turn of events, I was recently bestowed the Cross of the Knight by the President of Lithuania for my contributions to education and culture.
-This created quite the domestic kerfuffle.
-My husband claims I am not “Lady Ruta” but forever his “Old Lady Ruta.”
-I proudly answer to both.
-Out of the Easy is my second novel and combines my love for New Orleans, historical scandal, and the idea that we are most perfect in our imperfection.
-My books are published in over forty-five countries and I’m on a mission to tour all of them.
+My second book, Out of the Easy, combines my love for New Orleans, historical scandal, and the idea that we are most perfect in our imperfection.
+Salt to the Sea is my most recent effort and has thoroughly reinforced every phobia I’ve ever had about sailing and cruise ships.
+Yes, I love my job.
+Yes, I love hidden history.
+Yes, I love meeting readers.
+My books are published in over forty-five countries and I’m on a mission to tour every one of them.

 So that’s a bit about me.